 It is also appropriate, depending on the type of article you are writing, to include information such as:

 Your abstract should avoid unnecessary wordiness and focus on quickly and concisely summarizing the major points of your work.
 An abstract is not an introduction; you are not trying to capture the reader's attention with timeliness or to orient the reader to the entire background of your study.
 When readers finish reading your abstract, they should have a strong sense of your article's purpose, approach, and conclusions.
-The Walden Center for Research Quality has additional tutorial material on abstracts.
+The Walden Office of Research and Doctoral Services has additional tutorial material on abstracts.

 In the following abstract, the article's problem is stated in red, the approach and design are in blue, and the results are in green.